 The BFA Fine Arts Program at UD combines the best of creative research and hands on experimentation.
 Students have the opportunity to experience printmaking, painting, ceramics, sculpture, video, photography, animation, and drawing.
 After completing core courses students have the freedom to choose their own pathway of study that enables them to develop into an active creative force; essentially our students are empowered to impact culture in a meaningful way and positively change the world.

-The combination of our professional studio program and dedicated project spaces with the resources of other departments within the University provides unique advantages.
+The combination of our professional studio programs and dedicated project spaces - along with the resources of other departments within the University - provide unique advantages.
 Students may work with humanities scholars, engineers, computer scientists, and eminent chemists to further both their studio work and their academic studies.

 Our goal is to educate students in the craft, culture, and theory of contemporary fine art to prepare them for successful careers in the arts while learning how to live with a creative awareness.